 This paper seeks to develop an analytical reflection on the normative basis for state-religion relations and the governance of religious diversity.
 It is also a sociological reflection on viable forms of religious diversity governance.
 Read more

-A Framework for Understanding the Relationship between Radicalisation, Secularism and Religious Diversity
+A Framework for Understanding the Relationship between Radicalisation, Religion and Violence

 H.A.
 Hellyer and Michele Grossman

 This working paper offers a conceptual framework for exploring the relationship between radicalisation, religion and violence.
 In doing so it reviews the role of religion in radicalisation theories and delineates three main schools of conceptualising radicalisation.
 Read more

 Nation and Religion – Reflections on Europe, the MENA Region and South Asia

 Anna Triandafyllidou, Haldun Gülalp, Marat Iliyasov, Gurpreet Mahajan and Egdunas Racius

 This paper looks at the relationship between nationalism and religion against the backdrop of the rise of more fervent and exclusionary forms of nationalism discourses across the world in the last decade.
 It discusses Europe (including specific countries within Europe) and three important countries where nationalism has been growing, in different guises, in the new century: Turkey, Russia and India.
 Read more